skip to content

 Biography

-Carly Whelan is a qualified Australian lawyer and PhD in Law candidate at the University of Cambridge.
-Carly has dedicated her career to the practice of criminal law, as well as broader policy and legislative reform of the criminal justice system over the last 20 years.
+Carly Whelan is a qualified Australian lawyer and PhD in Law candidate at the University of Cambridge who is committed to the pursuit of justice, ensuring vulnerable people have a voice, and the empowerment of women and girls.
+She was selected as a Visiting Doctoral Researcher at Harvard Law School in 2024.
+Carly has dedicated her career to the practice of criminal law, as well as broader policy and legislative reform of the criminal justice system.
 She also researches and teaches across all aspects of the criminal justice system.

-Carly was appointed as a Senior Crown Prosecutor and held other advocate positions with the Office of the Director of Public Prosecutions in Queensland for nearly 15 years.
-Carly has extensive experience as sole counsel, having prosecuted criminal offences in the Supreme, District, Childrens and Magistrates Courts in Queensland.
-She has conducted hundreds of serious, complex and high-profile court hearings including superior court jury and judge alone trials, legal arguments, sentences and breach hearings, bail applications, appeals to the District Court, as well as appeared as junior counsel in the Queensland Court of Appeal.
+Possessing extensive experience in the administration of justice, Carly was appointed as a Senior Crown Prosecutor with the Office of the Director of Public Prosecutions in Queensland and held advocate positions for over 15 years.
+Carly has prosecuted criminal offences in the Supreme, District, Childrens and Magistrates Courts in Queensland.
+She has conducted hundreds of serious, complex and high-profile court hearings including superior court jury and judge alone trials, legal arguments, sentences, breach hearings, bail applications, appeals to the District Court, as well as appeared as junior counsel in the Queensland Court of Appeal.

-In 2021-22, Carly was seconded as a Principal Legal Officer to provide legal and policy advice to the Women’s Safety and Justice Taskforce, chaired by The Honourable Margaret McMurdo AC.
+With a keen interest in advancing women’s rights, Carly was seconded as a Principal Legal Officer to provide legal and policy advice to the Women’s Safety and Justice Taskforce, chaired by The Honourable Margaret McMurdo AC, in 2021-22.
 The Women’s Safety and Justice Taskforce examined how best to legislate against coercive control; reforms to address domestic, family and sexual violence; and women and girls’ experiences across the criminal justice system in Queensland.
-She has also undertaken a secondment as Counsel Assisting the Coroner, for Southern Coroner John Hutton, in respect of coronial inquest matters in the Coroners Court of Queensland.
+She has also undertaken the role of Counsel Assisting the Coroner, for the Southern Coroner, in respect of coronial inquest matters in the Coroners Court of Queensland.

 In 2023, Carly was selected for the national Most Influential Leading Lawyers List, Australasian Lawyer, Australia, that recognises lawyers who have had the greatest impact on Australian laws, legal profession and society over the last 18 months.
 It highlights their significant accomplishments in facilitating justice for all and providing a voice to those who otherwise might not be heard.

-Carly was a national finalist for General Counsel of the Year (2022) and Barrister of the Year (2021) in the Women in Law Awards, Lawyers Weekly, Australia.
-This is in acknowledgement of her work with the Women’s Safety and Justice Taskforce and as a Senior Crown Prosecutor.
-The Women in Law Awards are Australian national awards recognising outstanding women influencing the Australian legal profession, who display key leadership qualities and provide a role model for future female leaders in law to aspire to.
+In acknowledgement of her work with the Women’s Safety and Justice Taskforce and as a Senior Crown Prosecutor, Carly was a national finalist for General Counsel of the Year (2022) and Barrister of the Year (2021) in the Women in Law Awards, Lawyers Weekly, Australia.
+The Women in Law Awards are Australian national awards recognising outstanding women influencing the Australian legal profession, who display key leadership qualities and provide a role model for future female leaders in law.

-Carly has presented her research internationally at the University of Cambridge, and Law conferences in the United Kingdom and Italy, including the International Congress on Law and Mental Health.
-She also has an interest in legal, criminology and criminal justice higher education.
+Passionate about higher and further education, Carly has presented her research internationally at the University of Cambridge, and Law conferences in the United Kingdom and Italy, including the International Congress on Law and Mental Health.
 She has been a Guest Lecturer for law, criminology and criminal justice courses at the University of Queensland and Griffith University.

-Carly has also been regularly engaged as a Sessional Academic to teach students and mark assessment for law and criminology degree courses at the University of Queensland, Queensland University of Technology and Griffith University.
-Additionally, she has marked assessment for the Faculty of Law at the University of Cambridge.
+Carly has regularly been engaged as a Sessional Academic to teach students and mark assessment for law and criminology courses at the University of Queensland, Queensland University of Technology and Griffith University.
+She has marked admissions assessment for the Faculty of Law at the University of Cambridge.
+Carly has also judged the Hughes Hall Mooting Competition at the University of Cambridge and the International Criminal Law Moot at the Queensland University of Technology.

 • Advancement of Women Award – Finalist, Zonta Club of Brisbane Inc. (2024)